numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 --------------

-A prototype version of ``StringDType`` using the experimental DType API is available in the ``numpy-user-dtypes`` repository [13]_.
+A prototype version of ``StringDType`` using the experimental DType API is available in the ``numpy-user-dtypes`` repository [12]_.
 Currently, most of the functionality proposed above for the version of the DType we would like to add to NumPy is already functioning.
-The major missing piece is the :ref:`arena allocator <memory>` described above; currently memory is allocated using ``malloc`` and ``free``.
-We have an implementation plan for adding the arena allocator [14]_.
+The remaining tasks are impossible or more difficult to complete outside of NumPy.

-We are focusing on implementation so there is no documentation yet, but the tests illustrate what has been implemented [15]_.
+We are focusing on implementation so there is no documentation yet, but the tests illustrate what has been implemented [13]_.
 Note that if you are interested in testing out the prototype, you will need to set the ``NUMPY_EXPERIMENTAL_DTYPE_API`` environment variable at runtime to enable the experimental DType API in NumPy.

-We have created a development branch of Pandas that supports creating Pandas data structures using ``StringDType`` [16]_.
+We have created a development branch of Pandas that supports creating Pandas data structures using ``StringDType`` [14]_.
 This illustrates the refactoring necessary to support ``StringDType`` in downstream libraries that make substantial use of object string arrays.

-While the NEP is being discussed, we plan on finishing the arena allocator implementation and refactoring the prototype to minimize heap allocations and keep string data contiguous in memory as much as possible.

 If accepted, the bulk of the remaining work of this NEP is in preparing NumPy for the DType, the work of adding the DType to NumPy itself, writing